Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Proof of Theorem

-Once an upper bound on $H(T)$ is obtained, we then argue that there must exist at least one good codebook, whose output entropy across all input $\mathbf x \sim p(\mathbf x)$ is upper bounded by the same bound.
+If the encoder and the decoders share unlimited common randomness, the upper bound on $H(T)$ would have already given us the desired achievability result.
+In case that common randomness is not available, the encoder and the decoders must share a particular infinite-size codebook.
+In this case, based on the upper bound on $H(T)$, we can argue that there must exist at least one good codebook, whose output entropy across all input $\mathbf x \sim p(\mathbf x)$ is bounded by the same upper bound.
 This is because mixing increases entropy, so

-where $H(f_\mathbf{m}(\mathbf{X}))$ is the encoder output entropy for a particular codebook $\mathbf m$, and the overline denotes the averaging operation over $\mathbf m$.
+where $H(g_\mathbf{m}(\mathbf{X}))$ is the encoder output entropy for a particular codebook $\mathbf m$, and the overline denotes the averaging operation over $\mathbf m$.
 Since there must exist at least one codebook $\mathbf{m}^*$ such that

 (as otherwise the average cannot be achieved), it follows that

 Thus in the rest of the proof, we only need to bound $H(T)$.